If you’re currently delivering for Uber Eats or are thinking about taking on this side hustle, you’re probably wondering

 The main thing is to test how much you can earn with Uber Eats to see if $1,000 is realistic in your market and to make a decision from there.

 5. Double-Up On Delivery Apps

 On the note of working smart and not hard, sometimes, the best way to maximize your food delivery income is to double-up on apps.

 After all, it doesn’t really matter if you make $1,000 per week with Uber Eats or several delivery apps combined.

 In fact, many couriers double-app or multi-app, which involves turning on two food delivery apps to get multiple order requests so they can pick the best-paying gigs.

 Once you accept a delivery, you can shut off all your apps except for the one you’re working for.
 When you’re done with an order, turn the apps back on again to get order requests.

-Some other food delivery apps you can try include:
+Some other food delivery jobs like Uber Eats you can try include:

 You can also try grocery delivery apps like Shipt and Instacart, although you can’t double-app these apps since grocery orders take too long and Shipt requires scheduling shifts.